ruanssh/Anime-Bot/README.md

 # Ani Bot

-Welcome to your project!
+Welcome to my project!
 This README provides important information on how to set up and run the project.

 ## Dependencies